UK PM says BBC should 'correct errors' as Trump mulls lawsuit

 "They defrauded the public and they've admitted it."

-The BBC director-general and the organisation's top news executive resigned Sunday over the controversy.
+The BBC director-general and the organisation's top news executive resigned on Sunday over the controversy.

 The BBC has said that it would "review" the letter from Trump's legal team.
 BBC chair Samir Shah issued a public apology on Monday for an "error of judgment" made in the editing.